Do you or your partner have issues staying asleep because of snoring? Do you wake up still feeling groggy and tired?

 Signs of Sleep Apnea

 If you have pauses in breathing or find yourself waking up to breathe, you may have OSA.
-Other symptoms of obstructive sleep apnea can include:
+However, signs and symptoms vary from patient to patient.

 - Chronic migraines and frequent headaches in the morning

 - Trouble focusing

-Treating Sleep Apnea
+Sleep Apnea FAQs